Health and safety requirements for Airbnb stays

 Don’t travel or host if you’ve recently been exposed to or have symptoms of COVID-19

-To protect the health and safety of our community, it is Airbnb’s policy that Hosts (and all people who may be present at the listing before or during a stay) should not enter their listing(s) or interact with their guests, and guests should not check into a listing if any of the following are true:
+To protect the health and safety of our community, Hosts (and all people who may be present at the listing before or during a stay) should not enter their listing(s) or interact with their guests, and guests should not check into a listing, if any of the following are true:

-- You are actively infected or have tested positive with COVID-19 in the past 14 days
+- You are actively infected or have recently tested positive with COVID-19

 - You suspect you are sick or have been exposed and are awaiting test results to confirm or deny a diagnosis of COVID-19